 All current open positions will be posted on the careers page and are updated daily.

-A caller identifies themselves as being from Avista, warning customers that their account is past due or that there is a problem with their account and an immediate payment is needed.
+Beware of scam callers who identify themselves as being from Avista, warning customers that their account is past due or that there is a problem with their account and an immediate payment is needed.
 The caller uses high pressure tactics to tell you your power will be disconnected immediately if a payment is not made.
 You may be directed to transfer funds electronically, sometimes through money wiring systems or pre-paid cards.